 Justices of the Peace may not conduct preliminary inquiries or adjudicate summary conviction matters under the Criminal Code.

-While Justices of the Peace are authorized to conduct hearings or settlement conferences or hear applications under Part 4 of the Provincial Court Act (Civil Claims), these duties have not been assigned to them by the Provincial Court.
+While Justices of the Peace are authorized to conduct hearings or settlement conferences or hear applications under Part 4 of the Provincial Court Act (Civil Claims), these duties have not been assigned to them by the Alberta Provincial Court.

 The duties of Justices of the Peace have changed over time and will continue to change in the coming years.

-Outside of Court duties, Judges and Justices of the Peace contribute to many public interest activities such as committees and boards, school tours of the courthouses or presentations at educational events.
+Outside of court duties, Judges and Justices of the Peace contribute to many public interest activities such as committees and boards, school tours of the courthouses or presentations at educational events.